Balmoral Drive, Manchester, Lancashire, M34 2JX

 Science

-At Denton West End Primary School we believe that developing and increasing pupils’ understanding and enjoyment of science is core to our curriculum.
+At Denton West End Primary School we believe in developing and increasing pupils’ understanding and enjoyment of science.
 Science has changed our lives significantly and we aim to stimulate a child’s curiosity in finding out why things happen in the way they do.
-This policy will put into place the provisions for science which are set out in the National Curriculum 2014.
-We will ensure that all pupils develop scientific knowledge, skills and understanding through the appropriate teaching of biology, chemistry and physics.
-Effective teaching and learning will help them develop an understanding of the nature, processes and methods of Science.
-They will experience different types of research and experimentation, which will help them answer scientific questions about the world around them and appreciate the way science affects their life today and in the future, on a personal, national, and global level.
+We will use the National Curriculum Science Guidelines as the basis for our scheme of work and we will ensure that all pupils develop scientific knowledge, skills and understanding through the appropriate teaching of biology, chemistry and physics.
 This policy will ensure that high standards are achieved and that pupils make good progress at every stage.

 1. To promote and develop children’s enjoyment and enthusiasm for science through exciting, practical, first-hand learning and opportunities to experiment, explore and investigate.

-3. To ensure that the school’s schemes of work and guidelines for science are taught, thoroughly, systematically and progressively to all pupils by all staff.
+2. To ensure that the National Curriculum requirements are taught, thoroughly, systematically and progressively to all pupils.

-2. Teachers will use the schemes of work and guidelines, supported by an appropriate range of teaching and learning resources, to develop the knowledge, skills and understanding of every child, ensuring that all pupils, including those with SEND, achieve high standards for their ability and make appropriate progress.
+2. Teachers will use the guidelines, supported by an appropriate range of teaching and learning resources, to develop the knowledge, skills and understanding of every child, ensuring that all pupils achieve high standards for their ability and make appropriate progress.

-5. Teachers will assess children’s work in science through formative and summative judgements by; asking questions, observing learners during lessons, observing pupils solving practical problems and listening to pupils’ discussions.
-Work will be marked regularly and frequently and pupils will be given appropriate, clear feedback which tells them how well they have done and what they need to do next to improve.
+5. Teachers will assess children’s work in science by asking questions, observing learners during lessons, observing pupils solving practical problems and listening to pupils’ discussions.
+Work will be marked and pupils will be given feedback.

 Science – Useful websites